ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 ```
 {: pre}

-To learn about installing and configuring the IBM Cloud CLI, visit [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started).
+To learn about installing and configuring the IBM Cloud CLI, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started).

 ## Access application
 {: #access-application-cli-ref}